Google Street View privacy concerns: Japan

-On November 11, 2011, Ministry of Internal Affairs and Communications issued an administrative guidance to Google Inc. that its collecting activity of Wi-Fi data were against the law of telecommunication which requests secrecy of communication, and requested to delete the recorded data, to take measures of preventing of recording the communication data, and to let it be known publicly in Japanese.
+On November 11, 2011, the Ministry of Internal Affairs and Communications issued an administrative guidance to Google Inc. that its collection of Wi-Fi data was against the law of telecommunication which requests secrecy of communication, and requested to delete the recorded data, to take measures of preventing of recording the communication data, and to let it be known publicly in Japanese.

+Philippines

+The administration of the University of the Philippines Diliman in 2019 expressed concern over breach of privacy through the shooting of Street View imagery in the vicinity of their campus, citing similar concerns in Germany, India, Japan, the United Kingdom, and the United States.
+The university's data protection officer suggested not allowing Google to shoot the public roads of the campus in the near future unless the concerns have been addressed.

 Australia

+Australia

 Australia has no laws prohibiting Google Street View.
-But in October 2010, despite this, Google Street View ceased operations in Australia, following months of investigations from Australian authorities.
+In October 2010, Google Street View ceased operations in Australia, following months of investigations from Australian authorities.
 However, on May 4, 2011, Google announced that they planned to begin production again and on July 27, 2011, the Street View imagery for Australian towns and cities was updated.

 Europe

 Austria

 In Austria, Street View was banned shortly after the launch after Wi-Fi data was collected unauthorized.
 The ban has since been lifted but strict regulations were put in place that caused Street View to not be deployed despite available data.
 In July 2018, imagery in various cities in Austria was released.
 On June 19, 2020, imagery across most of the rest of Austria was released.